AdobeDocs/experience-manager-65.en/help/forms/using/create-interactive-communication.md

    For more information on print channel and web channel, see [Print channel and web channel](/help/forms/using/web-channel-print-channel.md).

-1. Tap **[!UICONTROL Create]**.
+1. Select **[!UICONTROL Create]**.
 The Interactive Communication is created and an alert box appears.
-Tap **[!UICONTROL Edit]** to start building the contents of the Interactive Communication as explained in [Add contents using Interactive Communication authoring user interface](#step2).
-Alternatively, you can tap **[!UICONTROL Done]** and choose to edit the Interactive Communication later.
+Select **[!UICONTROL Edit]** to start building the contents of the Interactive Communication as explained in [Add contents using Interactive Communication authoring user interface](#step2).
+Alternatively, you can select **[!UICONTROL Done]** and choose to edit the Interactive Communication later.

 ## Add content to the Interactive Communication {#step2}